demox-labs/zk-battleship/README.md

 }
 ```

 Now, we need to make a board as Player 1.
-See the `Modeling the board and ships` section for information on valid ship bitstrings and placements on the board.
+See the [modeling the boards and ships](https://github.com/demox-labs/zk-battleship/#modeling-the-board-and-ships) section for information on valid ship bitstrings and placements on the board.
 For this example, we will be using sample valid inputs.
 Initialize a new board as Player 1 with valid ship inputs and Player 2's address: `aleo run initialize_board ship_5_bitstring ship_4_bitstring ship_3_bitstring ship_2_bitstring player_2_address`
 ```bash
 aleo run initialize_board 34084860461056u64 551911718912u64 7u64 1157425104234217472u64 aleo1wyvu96dvv0auq9e4qme54kjuhzglyfcf576h0g3nrrmrmr0505pqd6wnry